 Let's talk about lab water

 A shortfall in the traditional small molecule drug discovery pipeline and competition from generics, means that the era of Big Pharma’s reliance on ‘blockbuster’ drugs is over.
 To remain financially sustainable, many industry players have shifted their focus to new, large molecule biological medicines.
 In 2009, bioengineered vaccines and biologics represented just 17% of pharmaceutical sales.
-Sustained growth in this area means this is expected to increase to 27% by 2020.

 However, these novel therapeutics pose a number of additional manufacturing challenges.
 Biological therapeutics are more susceptible to impurities in the production process than conventional small molecule drugs, and manufacturers will need to ensure production conditions are carefully controlled.
 The production of biologics based on monoclonal antibodies, for instance, requires a significant amount of ultrapure water for cell culture and downstream processing.